 Some of our recent work:

-Community Voices support the Poverty Task Force Action Groups by meeting with local politicians, labour representatives and business leaders to discuss precarious work, income security, housing and food security.
+Community Voices advocates in the community by meeting with local politicians, labour representatives and business leaders to discuss precarious work, transportation, health equity, income security, housing and food security.

-Community Voices led consultation discussions with the Ministry of Government and Consumer Services on the regulation of alternative financial services such as payday loans in July 2015.
+Community Voices led consultation discussions with the Ministry of Government and Consumer Services on the regulation of alternative financial services such as payday loans.
+And have participated most recently in the Fall Food Gathering (food security), Community Volunteer Income Tax Celebration (income security).